pat92fr/TRRautopilot/README.md

 4) TRRsim will display "Autopilot connected" on top of the screen
 5) Start autopilot by hitting F3 key in TRRsim.
 Hit F4 to suspend, F2 to restrart. and F1 for help.

+TRR simulator (process) doesn't need to be restarted when TRR autopilot (process) has to be stopped, recompiled and restarted (algorithm changes).

 ## How to create your own autopilot (C/C++ coding)
 * open main.cpp
 * create a new Crobot_autopilot class